-meet the organizations we collaborate with in previous years
+Meet the organizations we have collaborated with in previous years

 2020 - Women's Spirit

-Women's Spirit, Special Advisor to the United Nations ECOSOC from 2019, works to promote the Economic Independence of women survivors of violence in Israel and strives for social change from a feminist perspective and commitment to social and gender justice.
-Women's Spirit is the only NGO in Israel providing women survivors of violence with actual solutions focused on employment and financial empowerment.
-Women's Spirit works with the social and business community, policymakers and government bodies, with the understanding that the integration of women's survivors of violence in the labor market is a social issue and only by raising awareness significant change will be possible.
+Women’s Spirit, Special Advisor to the United Nations ECOSOC from 2019, works to promote the economic independence for women survivors of violence in Israel.
+They strive for social change from a feminist perspective and are commited to social and gender justice.
+Women’s Spirit is the only NGO in Israel providing survivors of violence with actual solutions, such as employment and financial empowerment.
+Women’s Spirit works with social communities, businesses, and policymakers to push for the equality and safety of women.
+They understand that only by raising awareness, significant change can be possible.

 2019 - THE SHANTI HOUSE

-The Shanti House Association serves as a warm home and provides shelter for at-risk youth who are in immediate danger or facing deterioration to physical violence, sexual exploitation, delinquency and prostitution.
-The association helps them shape their path to independent living.
-During period of stay, the children of the Shanti House receive a broad educational and therapeutic envelope that includes professional counseling and guidance, so that they can mobilize the forces inherent in them, believe in themselves and their abilities, and choose life.
-Since its inception, tens of thousands of young people have chosen life - survived street life, studied, enlisted in the IDF and successfully integrated into society as independent citizens.
+The Shanti House Association serves as a warm home and provides shelter for at-risk youth who are in immediate danger of facing physical violence, sexual expoitation, and prostitution.
+The association helps these kids shape their path to independent living.
+During their period of stay, the children of the Shanti House receive counseling and guidance so that they can believe in themselves and their abilities.
+Since its creation, tens of thousands of young people have been helped, surviving trauma, studying, enlisting in the IDF, and successfully becoming an independent citizen.

 2018 - FIRST HUG